themiszamani/B2SAFE-B2STAGE-Training/08-install-B2STAGE.md

 # Installation of B2STAGE

 In the previous examples we showed how to ingest data into iRODS via the icommands.
-To transfer large data EUDAT offers the possibility to employ gridFTP to directly enter data into an iRODS grid.
+To transfer large data EUDAT offers the possibility to employ gridFTP to directly enter data into an iRODS zone.
 Here we show how to setup a gridFTP endpoint on top of an iRODS server and how to connect the gridFTP endpoint to iRODS.

 ## Environment